 (1822; Musée Carnavalet, Paris), was discussed at all.
 Nevertheless, The Met's picture was remarked upon by the German architect Karl Friedrich Schinkel in his travel diary (1826).
 Meanwhile, David’s autograph replica of the Sacre

 (Musée National des Châteaux de Versailles et de Trianon), begun in 1808 and taken with him in exile to Brussels, where it was completed in 1822, was on tour in the United States, probably on view in Philadelphia at the time of the Lebrun exhibition (Schnapper 1989, p.
 534).

 In 1829 Boilly organized an auction of his own work; the sale catalogue was the first to identify figures depicted in the painting by name—four of them—among the crowd:

 5. Le tableau du Sacre, exposé aux regards du public dans le grand salon du Louvre. – Dans le nombre considerable de spectateurs, on remarque les portraits forts ressemblants du docteur Gal, de Hoffman, homme de letters, de M. Baptiste de la Comédie française, et de Robert, peintre.

 Harisse (1898) expanded the number to six, and Marmottan (1913) to eleven: to these figures members of the artist’s family, at the right, might be added.
 The list of identifiable figures has waxed and waned ever since, for both the preparatory drawing (National Gallery of Art, Washington) and the present work, with the occasional addition of an entirely new name (see table in Tinterow and Miller 2005, p.
-288, fig. 5; and see Additional Images, fig. 1).
+288, fig. 5; and see fig. 1 above).

 [2012; adapted from Tinterow and Miller 2005]